 The Company in pursuance of the Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 has a Code of Internal Procedures and Conduct for Prevention of Insider Trading in place.
 The Code lays down guidelines, which advise on procedures to be followed and disclosures to be made while dealing with shares of the Company and indicate the consequences of non-compliance.
 The Company has also laid down a Code of Conduct for Board members and senior management personnel.
 The Company is committed to conducting its business in accordance with applicable laws, rules and regulations and the highest standards of business ethics and to full and accurate disclosure in compliance with applicable laws, rules & regulations.
-All the Board members and senior management personnel have affirmed compliance with the Code of Conduct for the current year.
-The Code of Conduct is also displayed on the website of the Company at www.sahara-one.com
+All the Board members and senior management personnel have affirmed compliance with the Code of Conduct for the current year as Declaration Regarding Compliance By Board Members And Senior Management Personnel With Company's Code Of Conduct which is enclosed with this section as Annexure-9.
+The Code of Conduct is also displayed on the website of the Company at www.saharaonemedia.com.